touzet/pampa/README.md

 The provided sequences can be available either in a (multi-)FASTA file ('-f'option), or in a directory containing FASTA files ('-d' option).
 In both cases, the set of sequences can optionnally be _limited_ to a subset of organisms, molecules or sequence identifiers with '-l' option.

 _Option -f :_ The specified file can contain an arbitrary number of FASTA sequences, coming from various organisms.
-Two types of FASTA heading are recognized.
- - UniprotKB-like, with some sequence identifier at the beginning of the heading, and mandatory fields OS (scientific name of the organism) , OX (taxonomomic identifier of the sorganism, such as assigned by the NCBI) and GN (Gene Name):

-   `>P02453 CO1A1_BOVIN Collagen alpha-1(I) chain OS=Bos taurus OX=9913 GN=COL1A1 `

- - NCBI-like
+Refer to the [FASTA sequences](#FASTA sequences) section for details on the syntax used in FASTA headings.

 _Option -d:_ The directory can contain an arbitrary number of FASTA files, following the same requirements as with '-f' option.
 Only files with extension _.fa_ or _.fasta_ will be examined.